Welcome to the Shopping ads Policy centre

 Depending on the content that you're promoting and the countries where your ads appear, you may need to apply for preauthorisation with Google before advertising healthcare-related content.

-When promoting political content, you need to comply with the following requirements:
+When you promote political content, you must comply with the following requirements:

 - Applicable laws and industry standards for any location that you target

 - Any applicable election 'silence periods'

 Examples of political content: Promotion of political parties/candidates; political issue advocacy.

 Shopping ads don't restrict the use of trademarks by merchants in the title or description of an ad when it's for a trademarked product or a product compatible with the trademarked product.
 Merchants need to reference trademarks to be able to communicate to users what they're offering and users need that information as it's relevant to their searches.
 We'll review claims by trademark owners that the use of their trademark is likely to cause consumers confusion about the origin of a product.
 To submit a trademark-related complaint if you're an owner of the trademark, use this form.

 We support responsible advertising of food and beverages.
 High fat, sugar and salt (HFSS) food and beverages (F&B) Shopping ads are allowed if they comply with our policies.
 We consider ads to be promoting the sale of HFSS products when one or more HFSS food items, beverages or meals are promoted in the ad (text, imagery, audio and/or video) or destination site.
 Specifically, Shopping ads that contain HFSS food and beverages are now prohibited from targeting minors.

 The information reflected in this policy is not intended to be legal advice and we expect all merchants and partners to comply with the local laws for any region that their ads target, including local requirements that may differ from this HFSS food and beverages policy.